Laila (1927 film): Production

-In production stage, the film was scheduled to be produced under the name The Call of God, and as a result of filming being stopped due to producer Aziza Amir being dissatisfied with the scenes filmed by Wedad Arfi, then filming was completed by Stephan Rosti, and its name was changed to Laila.
+In production stage, the film was scheduled to be produced under the name The Call of God.
+Filming was stopped due to producer Aziza Amir being dissatisfied with the scenes filmed by Wedad Arfi, and as a result, filming was completed by Stephan Rosti, and the film's name was changed to Laila.
 The film was developed and printed at the film producer's home, which was turned into a studio on El-Bargas Street in the Garden City neighborhood.
 The external scenes were filmed between the Giza Pyramids, Saqqara, and the streets of Cairo.

 Reception

 Among those attending the film's premiere were the economist Talaat Harb and the musician Mohamed Abdel-Wahab.
 The premier of the film was attended by the prominent poet Ahmed Shawqi who praised the artist Aziza Amir by saying, “She did what men were unable to do.”